 SMAQMD is also a legislatively created agency, and is the local agency primarily responsible for implementing the federal and state Clean Air Acts.
-In that capacity, it works cooperatively to coordinate the efforts of local, state and federal government agencies, the business community, and private citizens to achieve and maintain healthy air quality for the Sacramento Region.
+In that capacity, it works cooperatively to coordinate the efforts of local, state and federal government agencies, the business community, and private citizens to achieve and maintain healthy air quality for the SFNA.
 SMAQMD cannot achieve healthy air for Sacramento alone; however, with its regulatory efforts and its lead role in development of innovative programs, it can encourage the cooperative inter-agency and public efforts that are required to improve air quality.
-SMAQMD is governed by a nine-member Board of Directors comprised of the members of the Sacramento County Board of Supervisors, selected members of the Sacramento City Council, and one member representing the cities of Folsom, Isleton, and Galt.
-The Board reviews and approves all AQMD rules, programs, policies and budgets.
+The SMAQMD's 14-member Board of Directors is composed of all five Sacramento County Supervisors, four members of the Sacramento City Council, one member representing each of the Cities of Citrus Heights, Elk Grove, Folsom and Rancho Cordova, and one member representing the Cities of Galt and Isleton.
+The Board reviews and approves all rules, programs, policies and budgets.

-SMAQMD represents the other air districts in the Sacramento Region in implementing the SECAT Program.
-These air districts include the Yolo-Solano AQMD, the Placer County Air Pollution Control District (APCD), the El Dorado County AQMD, and the Feather River AQMD.
+SMAQMD represents the other air districts in the SFNA in implementing the SECAT Program.
+These air districts include the Yolo-Solano Air Quality Management District, the Placer County Air Pollution Control District, the El Dorado County Air Pollution Control District, and the Feather River Air Quality Management District.
 Each air district has played an important role in our ongoing efforts to improve air quality in the region.

-2.4.3 The Sacramento Region - Sacramento Federal Ozone Non-Attainment Area
+2.4.3 The SFNA - Sacramento Federal Nonattainment Area

-The Sacramento Region is commonly known as the Sacramento Federal Ozone Non-Attainment Area.
-This area is comprised of five Air Districts covering all or parts of six counties.
+The SFNA is commonly known as the Sacramento Federal Nonattainment Area for ozone.
+This area is comprised of five Air Districts - the Sacramento Metropolitan Air Quality Management District, Yolo-Solano Air Quality Management District, Placer County Air Pollution Control District, El Dorado County Air Pollution Control District, and Feather River Air Quality Management District - covering all or parts of six counties.
 This region is designated non-attainment by the federal government under the federal Clean Air Act because it does not meet the NAAQS for ozone.
-The Sacramento Region has been classified as "severe" for the federal 8-hour ozone standard with an attainment date of 2019.
+The SFNA has been classified as "severe" for the federal 8-hour ozone standard with an attainment date of 2019.
 The SECAT Program is one of many programs in place to help reduce emissions in order to meet our attainment date and make the air healthier to breathe.
-A map of the SFNA is on Page 21.
+A map of the SFNA is on Page 24.